On the component group of the algebraic monodromy group of a $K3$ surface: The fundamental lemma on the CM case

-\begin{ttt} Contrary~to the generic and RM cases, in the CM~case, it is expected that (\ref{hom_main_Haupttext}) is always an~isomorphism.
-I.e., that the splitting field of~$\smash{G_{X,l}/G_{X,l}^0}$ is exactly~$kE$.
-Cf.\ Theorem~\ref{jump_CM_alg}.a), where this is shown conditionally to the Hodge conjecture.
-As~a consequence, it is possible in the CM case to describe the jump character entirely in terms of the endomorphism field and the Picard rank, cf.\ Theorem~\ref{jump_CM_alg}.b).
-The~goal of this subsection is to establish these statements under additional assumptions, but unconditionally to the Hodge~conjecture. \end{ttt}
+\begin{ttt} Contrary~to the generic and RM cases, in the CM~case, one has that (\ref{hom_main_Haupttext}) is always an~isomorphism.
+I.e., that the splitting field of~$\smash{G_{X,\overline{l}}/G_{X,\overline{l}}^0}$ is exactly~$kE$.
+Cf.~Theorem~\ref{jump_CM_alg}.a).
+As~a consequence, it is possible in the CM case to describe the jump character entirely in terms of the endomorphism field and the Picard rank, cf.~Theorem~\ref{jump_CM_alg}.b).

+The~goal of this section is to provide the necessary preparations.
+The complete argument will be given in Section~\ref{Hodge_dep} and is, unfortunately, somewhat indirect.
+It~makes use of the Hodge~conjecture, which is known to be true in the case of CM $K3$~surfaces. \end{ttt}

 \begin{prop} Let\/~$X$ be a\/ $K3$~surface over a number field\/~$k$ having CM by an endomorphism field\/~$E$.
 Choose~a prime number\/~$l$.